xmzboy/Basic-256-Compiler/README.md

 The Token class contains the string _value and TokenType GetType fields, which store the string value of the token and its type, respectively.
 The lexical analyzer also contains the string trim(string&str) function, which is responsible for removing all indents before and after the string constant, if the token is a string constant, otherwise it removes all indents that it sees.

+# Syntactic analyzer
+## Description of the parser
+The parser receives the input result of the lexical analyzer and parses it in accordance with the specified grammar.
+The main task of the parser is to determine whether the original chain of tokens belongs to the input language.
+The parser faces the following tasks:
+* checking whether the input string of tokens is grammatically correct for the input language.
+* formation of an intermediate representation of the program in the form of a syntactic tree.
+* working with the identifier table.
+The parser works directly with the chain of lexemes received from the lexical analyzer and checks their suitability to certain rules of the input language.
+The structure of parser constructs is more complex than the structure of identifiers and numbers.
+Therefore, to describe the syntax of a language, much more complex grammars are needed compared to regular ones.
+For context-free grammar, syntactic analysis is implemented using recursive descent.
+A procedure is created whose task is, starting from the specified location of the original chain, to find a sub-chain that is derived from a possible nonterminal.
+If it is not possible to find a hook that satisfies any nonterminal, then the procedure completes its work with an error output.